wlgn123/PyGravity/README.md

 main file called 2D_Physics.py which demonstrates several key features.
 There are also a collection of ipython notebooks.

-Documentation illustrating a couple of examples can be found at http://russloewe.com/PyGravity/index.html
+Documentation illustrating a couple of examples to be posted.

 ## Features
 - Loading a set of objects from a CSV file.